GLOBAL MARKETS-World stocks on course for best month in four years

 MSCI's broadest index of Asia-Pacific shares outside Japan was down 0.1 percent but poised to gain more than 7 percent for October, its best showing since January 2012.

-MSCI's leading global equity index was up 0.15 percent on Friday, bringing its monthly gain up to around 8 percent, its biggest since October 2011.
+MSCI's leading global equity index was up 0.2 percent on Friday, bringing its monthly gain up to 8 percent, its biggest since October 2011.

 Japan's Nikkei stock index ended up 0.8 percent, its highest in more than two months, buoyed by a media report that the government is considering a supplementary budget of over $25 billion.